Parametric Modeling in CATIA CAD Software for Process Optimization

 Both types of automation are enabled by software.

 At this level, users can tap into system services and connect with other APIs.
 For example, you can export and import the coordinates of a point grid to and from a CSV/Excel file.
-I'll refer to this level as Engineering Support (ES).

 Another area of automation is optimization.
 At this time, CATIA supports only single-objective optimization.
 Users define sets of free variables that can be controlled by the optimization algorithm (selected from a set of predefined ones).
 They can also impose constraints and ranges to guide the optimization tool through the solving process to filter and narrow the solution space.
-I'll refer to this level as optimization.

 How CATIA Can Optimize Automated Processes

 For example, let's say an engineer must design motion paths for x number of robots to carry metal panels from a carousel, lay them down on a welding jig, perform welds, and then transport them back to another carousel.
 This process can benefit from automation to analyze and optimize execution times.
-Shaving a second off an assembly station could have significant cost savings (a major driver in automation) especially when producing at scale.
+Shaving a second off an assembly station could have significant cost savings (a major driver in automation), especially when producing at scale.

+Figure 2.
 A rendering of a hydraulic arm in the CATIA interface.
 Image used courtesy of Dassault Systemes 3DS Academy.

 Automation must also consider quality and standards.
-It is possible to augment the process of creating and storing CATIA objects (i.e., data) with a set of business rules to ensure certain standards are met.
+It is possible to augment the process of creating and storing CATIA objects (i.e., data) with a set of business rules to ensure specific standards are met.

 Asynchronous vs. Synchronous Execution